vase/designing-data-intensive-applications/chapter-3-storage-and-retrieval.md

   * Set function - good performance, becasue just need to append after last
   * Get function - bad performance, needs to scan entire database from beginning to end
       > bad performance of "get" method solved using index
-  * index is an additional data structure that does not effect the content of the database
+  * Index is an additional data structure that does not effect the content of the database
-  * index slows down write, speed up query.
+  * Index slows down write, speed up query.
 Need to find the balance
   * Storage engines is categorised into 2 main catogories:
     * Optimized for transsaction processing (OLTP - Online Transaction Processing)
     * Optimized for analytics (OLAP - Online Analytical Processing)